openstack-archive/openstack-chef-repo/README.md

 ### Working with Security Groups ###

-To allow ssh access to instances, a nova security group is defined as follows:
+To allow SSH access to instances, a nova security group is defined as follows:

 ```bash
 $ nova secgroup-list